ubc-library-rc/intro-project-sites/content/setup.md

 This option is for Windows 10 users only.
 On Windows 10, you can install and enable the [Windows Subsection for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10?redirectedfrom=MSDN).
 This option might be useful to set up if you anticipate working on other projects that would require the Unix Shell.
 **[Follow these instructions for option 2](https://jekyllrb.com/docs/installation/windows/#installation-via-bash-on-windows-10)**.

-Once you have completed these steps check that you have Git installed by typing:
+Once you have completed these steps check that you have Git installed by opening your bash terminal and typing:
 ~~~
 git --version
 ~~~